Children’s centre volunteers offer one-to-one or group support with:

 - Support for families to access community resources

-Weekly or fortnightly sessions, dependant on local need for 6 weeks
+Weekly or fortnightly sessions, depending on need, for 6 weeks

 Length of session: